staticland/staticland/README.md

 - One command to deploy a site.
 - Automatic SSL using Let's Encrypt.
 - Use any static site generator.
-- Host it yourself.
-Use it how you want.
+- Open source & MIT-licensed.
+Host it yourself to use it how you want.

 ### Limitations
 - DNS records must be set up and propogated before deploying a site for the first time.
 - Setting aliases or redirects is not currently supported.
-- By default the server admin must explicitly give access to users.
-This will be optional in future releases.
-- The staticland server at api.static.land is not yet publicly usable, so you'll need to set up a staticland instance.

 ### Deploying sites
 Set up a [staticland API server](https://github.com/staticland/staticland-api) or use https://static.land.